-In accordance with Title 38 US Code 3679 subsection (e), Taylor College adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post 9/11 G.I.
+In accordance with Title 38 US Code § 3679 subsection (e), and effective August 1, 2019, Taylor College adopts the following additional provisions for any students using U.S. Department of Veterans Affairs (VA) Post-9/11 G.I.
 Bill® (Ch.
-33) or Vocational Rehabilitation & Employment (Ch.
+33) or Veterans Readiness & Employment (Ch.
 31) benefits, while payment to the institution is pending from the VA.
-Taylor College will not:
+Within 90 days of the date when Taylor College certifies the student's tuition and fees, following receipt of the student's VA Certificate of Eligibility, Taylor College will not: